The natural and optimal way for humans at rest to breathe is through the nose, not the mouth.

 For both adults and children, mouth breathing is not ‘okay’ – it needs to be attended to.

-Over time a combination of treatments can restore proper breathing and with it comes renewed energy and quality of life.
+Over time, a combination of treatments can restore proper breathing.
 Typically:

-Our dentists are experienced in using orthodontics to reverse the facial effects of mouth breathing, and we work very closely with breathing specialists.
-Let us help guide you to the treatment you or your child needs to regain normal breathing and a normal life.
+Our dentists are experienced in using orthodontics to reverse the facial effects of mouth breathing, and we work closely with breathing retraining and other practitioners as needed.

 Call us at Lotus Dental in Sydney on 02 9953 5153 or send us an email to make an appointment.
-We’ll discuss and diagnose the cause of your problem, and identify the most effective treatment approach for you.
+We’ll discuss and diagnose the cause of the problem and identify appropriate treatment options for you or your child.